hapax/hapax.github.io/fun.md

 permalink: /fun/
 ---

-Fun!
 Will report back when I remember how to have it.

 #### Art